Doak Walker: Rushing & receiving stats

+Kicking stats

 Family and later years

 In March 1950, Walker married his college sweetheart, Norma Jane Peterson, at the Highland Park Presbyterian Church in Dallas.
 His groomsmen included Bobby Layne and Kyle Rote.
 They had four children: Laurie ('52), Kris ('56), Russ ('60), and Scott ('63), but divorced in 1965.
 Walker married Olympic ski racer Skeeter Werner in 1969, and they lived in her hometown of Steamboat Springs, Colorado.

 Walker left pro football in 1955 to concentrate on his private business interests in sporting goods and as a sales executive with an electrical contracting company.
 Walker took a position as a coach with the Akron Vulcans of the Continental Football League.
 When the Vulcans owner was exposed as a con-artist and stopped paying his bills, Walker and his assistant coaches (Tobin Rote and Lou Rymkus being among them) kept the team alive as long as they could with funds out of their own pockets; Walker eventually quit before the team folded.
 He later founded Walker Chemicals in Denver, a company he sold upon retirement.

-In January 1998, at age 71, Walker was paralyzed from the neck down in a skiing accident at Steamboat Springs, Colorado.
+In January 1998, at age 71, Walker was paralyzed from the neck down in a skiing accident at Steamboat Springs.
 After hitting a change in terrain, he flew 20 to 30 feet in the air and tumbled 75 feet.
-He died in September from injuries sustained in the accident.
+He died that September from injuries sustained in the accident.